Peveril of the Peak, Volume 2 |

 Page 43

-... he could not but observe that her usual light trip was exchanged for a tardy and mournful step , which she accompanied with low inarticulate moaning ( which she was probably the less able to suppress , beause she could not judge how ...
+... observe that her usual light trip was exchanged for a tardy and mournful step , which she accompanied with low inarticulate moaning ( which she was probably the less able to suppress , beause she could not judge how far it was audible ...

-... he could not but observe that her usual light trip was exchanged for a tardy and mournful step , which she accompanied with low inarticulate moaning ( which she was probably the less able to suppress , beause she could not judge how ...
+... observe that her usual light trip was exchanged for a tardy and mournful step , which she accompanied with low inarticulate moaning ( which she was probably the less able to suppress , beause she could not judge how far it was audible ...

 Page 51